defold/tutorial-colorslide/README.md

 # Color slide tutorial

 Welcome to the Colorslide game tutorial.
 It will take you through the process of adding a simple GUI flow to an existing multi level game.
 It is assumed that you know your way around the editor.
-If you don't, please check out one of our beginner tutorials if you are new to Defold and want to learn the basics.
+If you don't, please check out [our manuals and beginner tutorials](https://www.defold.com/learn).

-The starting point for this tutorial is this project that contains everything you need to follow the tutorial.
+The starting point for this tutorial is this project.
+It contains everything you need:

-- A simple but fully playable game where the player needs to slide colored bricks on a tiled board until every brick's color matches the tile they sit on.
+- A simple but fully playable game where the player slides colored bricks on a tiled board until every brick's color matches the tile they sit on.
-- 4 levels are already included.
+- 4 example levels are included.
 They are of various difficulty.
 Each level is built in its own collection.
-- All game logic is already in place.
-The player can slide bricks until a winning position is reached.
 - Assets are included so you can build any number of levels, using the built in tile editor.

 After having finished the tutorial, you will have accomplished the following: